eclipse-archived/ceylon-lang.org/documentation/1.1/tour/index.md

 ## A _really_ simple program

-Here's a classic example program.
+Here's a classic example program:

 <!-- id: hello -->
 <!-- try-post:
     hello();
 -->
-    void hello() {
+    shared void hello() {
         print("Hello, World!");
     }

-This function prints `Hello, World!` on the console.
-We call this a _toplevel_ function because it's not a member of any specific type.
-So you don't need a receiving object to invoke a toplevel function.
-Instead, you can just call it like this:
+This code declares a function named `hello()` that prints `Hello, World!` on the console.

+We call this function a _toplevel_ function because it's not a member of a type.
+So we don't need a receiving object to invoke a toplevel function.
+Instead, we can just call it like this:

 <!-- try:
-    void hello() {
+    shared void hello() {
         print("Hello, World!");
     }

     hello();
 -->
 <!-- cat-id: hello -->